tne-lab/py-behav-box-v2/docs/sources.md

 *Unique Dependencies:*

-`opencv` used to coordinate video acquisition, display, and serialization
+`opencv-python` used to coordinate video acquisition, display, and serialization

 `imutils` used to process the video stream